Photos from the artistic research by ZimmerFrei, February 2024, site-visit in the Border Region Bulgaria, Greece and Turkey

 The project The Travelling Monument by Georgi Bogdanov and Boris Missirkov focuses on a monument that does not exist yet.

 Bulgaria has over a dozen memorials dedicated to border guards, mostly near the border with Greece and Turkey.
-But there is not a single monument in memory of those who lost their lives trying to escape the Eastern Bloc through these borders.
-A lot of people, mostly young, attempted to flee to the West between 1944 and 1990 – and many of them were simply shot down by border patrols.
-The exact number of victims is unknown.
-The rough estimate is that over 500 Bulgarian citizens and many others from other Socialist countries lost their lives there.
-This topic has been largely ignored over the past thirty years, apart from a number of short documentaries and a few articles, the faces and the names of these victims remain anonymous.
-The Travelling Monument is dedicated to the people who lost their lives attempting to escape the Eastern Bloc through the Bulgarian borders.
+However, there is not a single monument in memory of those who lose their lives trying to escape the Eastern Bloc through these borders.
+Many people, mostly young, attempt to flee to the West between 1944 and 1990 – and many of them are simply shot down by border patrols.
+The exact number of victims remains unknown.
+The rough estimate is that over 500 Bulgarian citizens and many others from other Socialist countries lose their lives there.
+This topic has been largely ignored over the past thirty years, apart from a number of short documentaries and a few articles, the faces and names of these victims remain anonymous.
+The Travelling Monument is dedicated to the people who lose their lives attempting to escape the Eastern Bloc through the Bulgarian borders.

-The artists explore the possibility of devising an imaginary and travelling anti-monument, which will be dislocated along the border, becoming a provocative intervention in a variety of landscapes.
+The artists explore the possibility of devising an imaginary and traveling anti-monument, which is dislocated along the border, becoming a provocative intervention in various landscapes.

 Photos from the artistic research by Georgi Bogdanov and Boris Missirkov, June 2024, site-visit in the Border Region Bulgaria, Greece